 Posts Tagged Santa Fe

-Posted September 15th, 2014 by & filed under Featured, Paintsplash - Art Therapy.
+Posted September 15th, 2014 by & filed under Art Therapy/Counseling at SWC, Featured.

 For those of us who create visual art, whether its for self or for others, it's known that pieces get stuck.
 Sometimes I will return to a painting or a drawing years later and finish it.
 Sometimes though, I can't move any further with a piece, and it needs to leave my space, to make…